Family mourns the loss of 5-year-old during vigil

 “I lost a son, and there’s nothing this right here is helping with,” Dellinger told abc27 before the vigil on Wednesday afternoon.

-Her pain is compounded by what family members describe as viscous rumors.
+Her pain is compounded by what family members describe as vicious rumors.

-People have blamed Dellinger for Elias’ death, making comments that it’s her fault for leaving him in the care of the suspect, 27-year-old Adrian Moye, who is said to be her partner.
+People have blamed Dellinger for Elias’ death, making comments that it’s her fault for leaving him in the care of 27-year-old Adrian Moye, who is said to be her partner.

 Police said Moye left Elias and a 7-year-old alone in a car with a loaded gun.
 At some point, Elias was shot.